 Electronic stability control – a true safety innovation

 Electronic stability control is being touted as the latest and greatest safety innovation – and rightly so.
 IIHS estimates that electronic stability control (also known as ESC) reduces the risk of a fatal single-vehicle rollover by 69% for all passenger vehicles and 72% for SUVs.
 These are impressive statistics, and it is no wonder that the government was compelled to make ESC mandatory on all vehicles.

 ESC systems use computer-controlled braking of individual wheels, which helps the driver maintain control in situations where a vehicle would ordinarily leave the road or skid out of control.
 ESC is especially effective on SUVs because of their higher center of gravity and greater weight.
-NHTSA believes that ESC will be effective in reducing single vehicle crashes, which is when most rollovers occur.
+NHTSA believes that ESC will be effective in reducing single-vehicle crashes, which is when most rollovers occur.

 The estimated safety improvements from ESC are impressive.
-According to NHTSA estimates, ESC may prevent 71 percent of the passenger car rollovers and 84 percent of the SUV rollovers that would otherwise occur in single vehicle crashes.
+According to NHTSA estimates, ESC may prevent 71 percent of the passenger car rollovers and 84 percent of the SUV rollovers that would otherwise occur in single-vehicle crashes.
 NHTSA estimates that once all light vehicles are equipped with ESC it would save 5,300 to 9,600 lives and prevent 156,000 to 238,000 injuries in all types of crashes annually.
-Because of the striking number of lives that could be saved and accidents prevented, NHTSA has mandated that ESC be included in all light passenger vehicles by model year 2012.
+Because of the striking number of lives that could be saved and accidents prevented, NHTSA has mandated that ESC be included in all light passenger vehicles by the model year 2012.

 Side curtain airbags bring additional safety to vehicle cabins